artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 ---
 title: Backwards Compatibility Standard
 description: Learn about the backwards compatibility standard that ensures updated versions of Adobe Experience Platform Launch extensions are compatible with previous versions.
+exl-id: 796dffe1-a54e-4153-8410-4124cebccaa2
 ---
 # Backwards compatibility standard

 Updates to an Adobe Experience Platform Launch extension must be backward compatible with previous versions of the extension.
 This means that: